 This post has been sponsored by Alvernia University.

-Please see my disclaimers page for more information.
+Please see my disclaimers page for more information on our partnership.

-So many advanced career opportunities are available for nurses and can advance the quality of patient care.
-Alvernia’s online RN to BSN degree Completion Program prepares students for management-level positions and other nursing specialties.
+The Introduction to Healthcare Informatics course offered at Alvernia University provides a strong foundation in this specialty.
+Alvernia’s online RN to BSN degree Completion Program prepares students for management-level positions and other nursing specialties, such as nursing informatics.
 The program offers a convenient and flexible online learning environment, accommodating the personal and work schedules of students.
 Alvernia also offers a Post-Master’s online DNP Clinical Leadership Program.
-Check out Alvernia University for more information on nursing informatics, check out What is Nursing Informatics.
+For more information on nursing informatics, check out What is Nursing Informatics.